Table of Contents Show

 - Your electrical system only requires one battery, if desired.

-- 12-volt batteries usually have fewer amp hours than 6-volt ones
+- 12V batteries usually have fewer amp hours than 6V ones

-- 12-volt batteries with higher amp hours may not fit in your battery compartment.
+- 12V batteries with higher amp hours may not fit in your battery compartment.

-- Because they have half the number of plates in their cells, 6-volt batteries weigh less.
+- Because they have half the number of plates in their cells, 6V batteries weigh less.

 - When wired in series, you can double the number of volts with smaller, lighter batteries in your battery compartment.

-- 6-volt batteries are usually a little more expensive.
+- 6V batteries are usually a little more expensive.

 - You will need double the batteries.

-- You will probably only find them at auto parts stores and big-box stores like Costco.
+- You will probably only find them at large automotive supply stores and big-box stores like Costco.

-Because most 6 volt batteries have a higher number of amp hours for each battery, it makes sense to purchase two 6 volts and wire them in a series – that gives you 12 volts, meeting your electrical system’s needs.
-The 6-volt batteries last longer than most 12 volt ones, and they are lighter, as well.
+That gives you 12-volts, meeting your electrical system’s needs.
+The 6-volt batteries last longer than most 12-volt ones, and they are lighter, as well.

 How to Connect RV Batteries

-Once you’ve decided on the battery voltage you will use, you need to decide if you will purchase them as Lithium, AGM, Gel, or Lead Acid batteries.
+Once you’ve decided on the battery voltage you will use, you need to decide if you will purchase them as Lithium, AGM, Gel, or Lead-Acid flooded batteries.

 LiFePO4 is a newer form of lithium-ion battery solution.
 This lithium iron phosphate-based solution is inherently non-combustible and allows for a lower energy density, making it a good choice for applications such as an RV battery bank.